sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The player spends 2 green tokens.
 Then they describe how something that happened in the past particularly prepared them for this situation.

-Then they can ignore the original flip, and flip again, with one level of advantage.  (eg, if they were doing a flip-three-take-worst flip, now they do a flip-two-take-worst)
+Then they can ignore the original flip, and flip again, adding one level of advantage.  (eg, if they were doing a flip-three-take-worst flip, now they do a flip-two-take-worst)